verbb/formie/docs/guides/integrations/re-run-failed-integrations-from-the-control-panel.md

-# Re-run failed integrations from the control panel
+# Re-Run Failed Integrations from the Control Panel

 Integrations can fail when a provider is down, credentials expire, or mapping sends invalid data.
 Formie lets operators manually re-trigger an integration for an existing submission from the control panel — without resubmitting the form or writing custom code.